bparanj/crystal/electronics/zettel/inductor.md

 Atomic Ideas:

-1. Question: What is inductance, and how does an inductor create it?
+1. What is inductance, and how does an inductor create it?

 Inductance refers to the property of an electrical conductor to oppose changes in the current flowing through it.
 An inductor creates inductance through its coiled structure, which generates a magnetic field when current flows, opposing changes in that current.

-Analogy: Inductance resembles the momentum of a heavy flywheel.
+Inductance resembles the momentum of a heavy flywheel.
 Just as a spinning flywheel resists changes to its rotational speed due to its momentum, an inductor resists changes to the current flowing through it due to its inductance.

 Example: To demonstrate inductance, follow these steps: